SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/AGNSpinJets/params.rst

         set_reposition_speed:               0          # Should we reposition black holes with (at most) a prescribed speed towards the potential minimum?
         reposition_coefficient_upsilon:     0.001      # Repositioning speed normalisation [km/s/M_sun].
 Only meaningful if set_reposition_speed is 1.
         reposition_exponent_xi:             1.0        # (Optional) Scaling of repositioning velocity with BH subgrid mass (default: 1.0, linear).
 Only meaningful if set_reposition_speed is 1.
-        with_potential_correction:          1          # Should the BH's own contribution to the potential be removed from the neighbour's potentials when looking for repositioning targets.
         threshold_major_merger:             0.333      # Mass ratio threshold to consider a BH merger as 'major'
         threshold_minor_merger:             0.1        # Mass ratio threshold to consider a BH merger as 'minor'
         merger_threshold_type:              DynamicalEscapeVelocity   # Type of velocity threshold for BH mergers (CircularVelocity as in EAGLE, EscapeVelocity, or DynamicalEscapeVelocity)